dnsimple/dnsimple-support/content/articles/account-invoice-history.markdown

 ### `refunded` {#invoice-state-refunded}

-The payment for this invoice was collected and then money was returned to you for some reason.
+The payment for this invoice was collected, and then money was returned to you for some reason.
 When this happens, we mark the corresponding invoice as `refunded`.

 ### `cancelled` {#invoice-state-cancelled}